GiGurra/snail/README.md

 This is the main mechanism we are using in this library.

-So, when you for example create a client with `snail`, and make a request through it, the request is not sent immediately - but you still just see a regular function call and response, like with any request library.
+So, when you for example create a client with `snail`, and make a request through it, the request is not sent immediately - but you still just see a regular function call and response, like with any rpc library.
 Under the hood though, `snail` puts your request in a queue/batch.
 When the batch reaches a certain size, or a certain amount of time has passed (whichever comes first according to your configuration), the entire batch of requests is sent to the server.
 Similarly, on the server side, different requests can be processed in parallel, and finish at different times.
 When a